racker/service-registry-docs/Concepts.md

 ## Session

-Sessions enable clients to create persistent sessions on the server that are used as a context for other operations.
+Sessions give clients the ability to manage persistent context for one or more services.
+This context is then used for other operations.
 The client is responsible for sending heartbeats to maintain the session.

 If a session is not heartbeated in the defined timeout interval, the session is considered dead.
 All of its child Service objects are deleted,